joshua-bradley/docker-hugo/README.md

 ## Docker based HUGO static site engine

-> Docker based container image of the [HUGO](http://gohugo.io) static site generator.
-Provides a quick way to develop with the HUGO platform.
+> Docker based image of the [HUGO](http://gohugo.io) static site generator.
+Provides a quick way to develop on the HUGO platform.

 More about Hugo: http://www.gohugo.io/

 I uses Hugo for my personal blog [joshuabradley.io](https://joshuabradley.io/).
 The image is  basically to fulfill my automated publishing process, but you're welcome to source via github.

-## Running
+### Running

 This is a simplistic example of how to call the hugo executable: